Disclaimer: This is Untrue.

 SNP

-The type of genetic polymorphism in (4) could be called "Single Nucleotide Polymorphism (SNP)," since just one base (single nucleotide) is changed in (4) (compared with (1)).
+The type of genetic polymorphism in (4) is called "Single Nucleotide Polymorphism (SNP)," since just one base (single nucleotide) is changed in (4) (compared with (1)).

 STRP